- Designed For

 - Oregon Landscape Contractors Board (OLCB): 16 CEHs

-The curriculum includes an innovative online format that includes:
+The curriculum for the online Home Horticulture course includes an innovative online format that includes:

 - Recorded lectures on a variety of required topics